L&YR railmotors: Service

 Both railmotors worked the Bury-Holcombe Brook line at first.
 In 1906 they briefly worked at Southport, then between Burnley and Colne for their remaining years.
 They were both withdrawn in 1909.

 Hughes railmotors

 Hughes designed a further class of railmotors that were then built at Horwich and Newton Heath, in four batches over five years.
 They were of the "0-4-0T locomotive + semi-trailer type", with conventional locomotive boilers.

 No 15, works number 983, was the 1,000th locomotive to be built at Horwich.

 Service

 All were inherited by the London, Midland and Scottish Railway (LMS) in 1923, who numbered the locomotives 10600-17 and gave the trailers separate numbers in the coaching stock series.
 These were the only self-propelled vehicles numbered in the LMS locomotive series rather than the coaching stock series.
-The first was withdrawn in 1927, and only one survived by nationalisation in 1948.
-That railmotor, LMS No. 10617, was withdrawn in 1948 without being given a British Railways number.
-None was preserved.
+The first was withdrawn in 1927 and only one, LMS No. 10617, entered British Railways in 1948 and given the internal number 50617, but was withdrawn in March of the same year.
+None were preserved.